 - -Exploring materials and processes.
-Students learn how to manipulate materials, including recycled materials.
-They will learn how to use a sewing machine, as well as a broad range of techniques, to enable them to transform materials to create a unique outcome. - -Textiles Panoramic Landscape .Students develop their sewing skills through hand embroidery and with a sewing machine, and explore ways to apply colour through the use of surface decoration.
+Students learn about and use smart materials within a project.
+They will learn how to use a sewing machine, as well as a broad range of techniques, including sewing in a zip, to enable them to transform materials to create a unique outcome. - -Textiles Panoramic Landscape .Students develop their sewing skills through hand embroidery and with a sewing machine, and explore ways to apply colour through the use of surface decoration.
 Students will investigate design processes and apply these to the making of their textile outcomes.

-- 1. Study and analysis of an artist's work. - 2. own outcome (transformed fabric) - 3.
-Textile samples exploring the use of surface decoration. - 4.
-Own panoramic textile outcome inspired by artist investigations.
+- 1. Study and analysis of an artist's work. - 2.
+Textile samples exploring the use of surface decoration. - 3.
+Own panoramic textile outcome inspired by artist investigations. - 4.
+Own outcome exploring the use of smart materials.